bcgov/platform-services-status-page-notifications/notifications/Upgrading-OCP49-API.md

 ### Request Test Environment in a LAB cluster

-For important applications needing full assurance that nothing will break before we move forward to upgrade our PROD Openshift clusters, the best solution if you are not certain that 100% of the issues are addressed is to request via regular channels for requesting a new namespace and specify that LAB is required and why (Openshift 4.9 compatibility tests).
+For important applications needing full assurance that nothing will break before we move forward to upgrade our PROD Openshift clusters to Openshift 4.9, the recommendation is to request Platform Services Team (mailto:PlatformServicesTeam@gov.bc.ca) a new project set in our LAB cluster where you can deploy your app and test it with Openshift 4.9 before the upgrade takes place in the production clusters.
 We do upgrade our LAB clusters to the new version of Openshift first for both internal testing as well as for scenarios like this.

 ## Frequently Asked Questions